-Audiences give you control over which users are included in a rollout and have access to your feature.
+Audiences give you control over which users are included in a rollout or experiment and have access to your features.

 You'll describe which users to include based on custom attributes like their location, device type, or subscription plan.
 After you create an audience, you can add it to your feature.